My latest experiments blend traditional sculptural techniques with 3d

-I can explore different sizes and made in different materials thanks to the latest 3D printed technologies.
+Sculptures can be scaled in different sizes and made in different materials thanks to latest 3D printed technologies.

-For example, materials such as SLA 3D printing technologies allow me to 3D print in transparent resin, that helps in the visualization of the internal structure.
+Latest SLA 3D printing technologies allow me to 3D print in trasparent resin, that helps a lot in the visualization of the internal structure.

 Sculpture made from toroidal warping of a truncated Scherk minimal